Contextualist/grain/docs/source/tutorial_delayed.rst

   (e.g. delete scratch dirs, transfer usage analytics).
 Prepend ``defer`` to mark a command to be clean up command (e.g. ``defer rm -r /tmp/scratch``).

-.. note:: By default, Grain uses the built-in Edge protocol for head, worker, CLI tools to communicate with each others.
+.. note:: By default, Grain uses the built-in :ref:`Edge protocol<edge-protocol>` for head, worker, and CLI tools to communicate with each others.
 Edge relies on a network filesystem (disk space accessible to all nodes in a supercomputing cluster).
 The default "assembly point" is ``$HOME/.local/share/edge-file-default``.
 If your network filesystem locates somewhere else, set ``address = "edge:///absolute/path/to/your/nfs/edge-filename"``.